Better Generalization with Semantic IDs: A Case Study in Ranking for Recommendations: Conclusion and Future Work

+The inherent scale and real-time demands of ranking models necessitate embedding tables with specific characteristics to ensure efficient and effective performance.
+Firstly, the embedding table size needs to easily fit in the memory.
+This was one of our key considerations when deciding N in the N-gram-based Semantic ID representations.
+Since the number of rows in the embedding tables grow exponentially with N, we limit our analysis to $N \leq 2$ for N-gram-based representations.
+Secondly, the embedding lookups need to be fast to provide near-instantaneous responses to user requests.
+Our analysis is grounded in the above two properties.\\

+\textbf{Content Embeddings.} Semantic IDs are generated using dense content embeddings.
+We use a video encoder to generate dense content embeddings for each YouTube video.
+The video encoder is a transformer model that uses Video- BERT~\cite{videoBert} as the backbone architecture, takes audio and visual features as inputs, and outputs $2048$-dimensional embeddings that capture the topicality of the video.
+This model was trained using techniques described in ~\cite{Lee_2020_CVPR}.\\

+\textbf{Experimental Settings.} We compare the two proposed Semantic ID-based representations with two baseline representation techniques: directly using raw content embeddings referred to as \textit{Dense Input}, and the commonly used randomized hashed IDs referred to as \textit{Random Hashing}.
+Since directly using dense input embeddings as item representation obviate the need for embedding table parameters, we also introduce additional baselines for the Dense Input approach for a fair comparison, where we increase the ranking model layers by 1.5x and 2x to study how increasing the model depth affects the ranking performance.
+To generate the Semantic IDs, we use $L=8$ depth resulting in 8 codes in the Semantic ID of each video.
+The codebook size for RQ-VAE was set to $K=2048$.\\

-We sequentially train the ranking model on the first $N$ days of data, where each day contains logged data generated from user interactions on that day.
-We evaluate the model's performance using AUC for CTR (indicated as CTR/AUC) --- one of the important training tasks, on the data from ($N+1$)-th day.
-We further slice metric on items that are introduced on the ($N+1$)-th day.
-We refer to this as CTR-1D/AUC.
-CTR/AUC and CTR-1D/AUC metrics evaluate model's ability to generalize over time in the face of data distribution shift and on cold-start items, respectively.
-A $0.1\%$ change in CTR/AUC is considered significant for our ranking model.
+\textbf{Evaluation metrics} The ranking model is trained sequentially on the first $N$ days of data, where each day contains logged data generated from user interactions on that day.
+We evaluate the model's performance using AUC for CTR for the data from ($N+1$)-th day.
+We further slice the metric on items introduced on the ($N+1$)-th day.
+We refer to this as CTR/1D.
+CTR AUC and CTR/1D AUC metrics evaluate the model's ability to generalize over time due to data distribution shifts and cold-start items, respectively.
+A $0.1\%$ change in CTR AUC is considered significant for our ranking model.